snowplow-archive/spark-example-project/README.md

 ## Running on Amazon EMR

+_Much of this section has been adapted from the Amazon tutorial [Run Spark and Shark on Amazon Elastic MapReduce] [aws-spark-tutorial]._

 ### Prepare

 First, upload the jar to S3 - if you haven't yet built the project (see above), you can grab the latest copy of the jar from this repo's [Downloads] [downloads].